 - Steroid-free topical itch relief—May give fast relief of dry, itchy skin with few side effects.
 Some of these medicines contain alcohol, which can cause a burning sensation.

 - Oral antihistamines—May help relieve the itch (particularly the kind that makes some people sleepy).

-- Topical steroids—Used to reduce pain, redness, and swelling and to stop the itch.
-Uncommon side effects, including thinning of the skin, stretch marks, or acne, may occur if not used as recommended and if used for long periods.
+- Topical steroids—Used to reduce inflammation (redness and swelling) and relieve the itch.
+They are the oldest and most widely used medications for eczema and are effective and safe when used as directed.
+Uncommon side effects, including thinning of the skin, stretch marks, or acne, may occur if not used as recommended.

 - Oral antihistamines—Come in several prescription types that may be more effective in certain children.

-- Oral antibiotics—May be prescribed if there is a secondary infection caused by scratching.
+- Oral antibiotics—May be prescribed if there is a secondary infection.